varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

         Workspaces are some of the things you can change with parameters.
-        Some times you may have to increase them to avoid running out of workspace.
+        Sometimes you may have to increase them to avoid running out of workspace.

 	The ``workspace_client`` parameter states how much memory can be allocated for each HTTP session.
 	This space is used for tasks like string manipulation of incoming headers.